arabbitplays/Zettelkasten/🟢Permanent/Parallel Machinemodels.md

 - Use work and span to abstract away from PE count $p$ (see [[Analysis of parallel Algorithms]])
 $$T(p) = \frac{W}{p} + T_\infty$$
+- Use fork to create new tasks and use work stealing [[Load Balancing ]] to achieve the expected time above
 ## Parallel External Memory (PEM)

 - Models memory hierarchy